gip-inclusion/les-emplois/itou/allauth_adapters/migrations/README.md

-This empty folder is necessary for the MIGRATION_MODULES trick.
+This folder is necessary for the MIGRATION_MODULES trick.
-See dev.py.template for more information.
+See base.py for more information.